Stabilizing Consistency Training: A Flow Map Analysis and Self-Distillation: Theoretical Analysis of Flow Map Models

 The variance term, $\mathrm{Var}[\Delta v]$, is independent of the network.
 Therefore, it does not affect convergence to the global optimum.

-\textbf{Euler-Lagrange Equation.} Since the gradients of Eulerian distillation and direct training differ, the optima obtained by gradient-based optimization can also diverge.
-To find and compare the optima of the direct training objective, we apply the Euler-Lagrange equation.
+\textbf{Stationary Condition.} Since the gradients of Eulerian distillation and direct training differ, the optima obtained by gradient-based optimization can also diverge.
+To find and compare the stationary points of the direct training objective, we apply the Euler-Lagrange equation.
 The objective can be represented in the vector form as

 We set the conditional expectation as the Lagrangian,

 The corresponding Euler-Lagrange equation is

 where the residue is defined as